-At Southeast, we provide multiple resources and activities for international students.
+At Southeast, we provide many resources and activities for Intensive English Program students.
 Find important information and documents that will help you succeed in your online or on-campus program.

-The International Student Handbook includes information for current students including important dates, courses, student resources, and more.
+The Intensive English Program Student Handbook includes information for current students including important dates, courses, student resources, and more.

 During Coffee Hour, we invite students from every IEP level to talk, play games, and have fun.
 You can stop by for a few minutes or the whole hour.

 Coffee Hour schedules are posted in classroom buildings each term.

 The IEP library provides books and magazines for every IEP level.
 You can find a book for your Reading & Vocabulary class assignment, or just practice reading about the topics that interest you.
 You'll find the library in the Interational Village classroom building B, open whenever classes are in session.